Israel-Lebanon Ceasefire Takes Effect as Trump Promises Wider Iran War Deal 'Soon'

 Key Developments

-However, the situation remains highly volatile.
-The Lebanese army has already accused Israel of multiple ceasefire violations, while the Israeli military has warned residents of southern Lebanon not to move south of the Litani River, stating that its forces remain deployed in the area.
-Some Israeli officials have expressed scepticism about the ceasefire, with one describing it as a worse option than continuing military action to disarm Hezbollah.
-The US is maintaining a naval blockade in the region and has stated its forces are ready to resume combat if negotiations fail.
+However, the situation deteriorated almost immediately.
+The Lebanese army accused Israel of multiple ceasefire violations within hours of the truce taking effect, while the Israeli military warned residents of southern Lebanon not to move south of the Litani River, stating that its forces remained deployed in the area.
+Some Israeli officials expressed scepticism about the ceasefire, with one describing it as a worse option than continuing military action to disarm Hezbollah.
+Israeli Prime Minister Benjamin Netanyahu stated that Hezbollah's actions were "dismantling the ceasefire."
+Despite these tensions, the fragile truce was extended by three weeks on 23 April, signalling a mutual desire to continue dialogue.

 Why It Matters